 Although she probably doesn’t even know it, the person most responsible for my undying appreciation of all things edible and insatiable hunger for new food adventures, is my best friend’s mother, Annie.

 For their family, eating anything and everything outside of the North American ‘norm’, was the norm.
-I came from a pretty blah household on the culinary front, and Annie opened up a whole world of tastes and possibilities for me.
+I came from a pretty standard household on the culinary front, and Annie opened up a whole world of tastes and possibilities for me.
 And as Annie was the first woman I met that truly loved cooking, meals at their house always left me full of wonder and wild inspiration.
 She also enjoyed taking us for dinner, and some of the more memorable meals out were at Ethiopian, Indian, Korean, and Macedonian restaurants – cuisines I’d never even heard of, places I’d never dreamed of.
-When I was about 13, Annie took her daughter and I out for my first sushi and I was not immediately hooked… so many different flavours, textures, and aromas that I just couldn’t wrap my head / tastebuds around.
+When I was about 13, Annie took her daughter and I out for my first sushi and I was not immediately hooked… so many different flavours, textures, and aromas that I just couldn’t wrap my head or tastebuds around.

-I am not sure what kept me going back to sushi, but there was this inexplicable pull towards it, even though I was puzzled by it and still thought it was too “out there” for me.
-I think it was my third or forth try, years later in fact, that something just clicked.
+My deep appreciation for the art form of sushi is what kept me going back to try it over and over.
+I think it was my forth or fifth try, years later in fact, that my palette was ready for the flavours.
 Suddenly, I loved it.
-I tasted all the flavours separately, but understood their perfect synergy.
+I tasted all the every element separately, but understood their perfect synergy.
 The delightful balance of textures made sense.
-I could finally appreciate the inherent beauty of their design and delicate aesthetic.
+And I could finally understand the relationship between their design and flavours – how one informed and inspired the other.
 It was the ‘ah-ha’ moment in that relationship for sure.

 Now I am not only a sushi lover, but also love to connect to the practice of making sushi.
 Training to become a sushi master can take decades of dedication, practice, and consciousness and as I keep practicing, I’ll have to settle with knowing the basics and munching on my humble, imperfect rolls.